Concord in Jefferson County, Wisconsin — The American Midwest (Great Lakes)

 Concord Town History

 The history of the Town of Concord, Jefferson County, Wisconsin dates back to February 12, 1841, when townships seven and eight north, of range 16 separated from the Watertown civil township to form the Town of Union.
 On January 21, 1846, Union township divided into two separate towns, Concord and Ixonia.
 Concord was established by Yankee settlers and immigrants from Eastern Europe.
-In the 1840's the Town of Concord was a central stopping point between Milwaukee and Madison on the Wisconsin Stage Lines route along the "Old Territorial Road" -- the road that is directly behind you.
+In the 1840's the Town of Concord was a central stopping point between Milwaukee and Madison on the Wisconsin Stage Lines

 Location.
 43° 4.1′ N, 88° 35.694′ W. Marker is in Concord, Wisconsin, in Jefferson County.
 Marker is on Concord Center Drive (County Highway B) 0.1 miles west of Grey Fox Trail, on the right when traveling west.
 Touch for map.
 Marker is in this post office area: Sullivan WI 53178, United States of America.
+Touch for directions.